-Small Group Activity: At your table, share examples of stigmatizing language you have heard used in your professional settings.
+Small Group Activity: In your small group, share examples of stigmatizing language you have heard used in your professional settings.
 Consider less stigmatizing alternatives for each of these terms.

 - What are some examples of stigmatizing terms you have heard in your practice? - What are less stigmatizing or destigmatized alternatives you could use for those terms?